What is photodynamic therapy?

-First, the porfimer sodium is given through a vein (IV).
-It travels through the bloodstream and is absorbed by all cells in the body – both normal and cancer cells.
+Porfimer sodium (Photofrin) is given through a vein (IV).
+It travels through the bloodstream and is absorbed by both normal and cancer cells all over the body.
 The normal cells get rid of most of the porfimer sodium over a couple of days.
-But a lot of the drug stays in the cancer cells and in normal skin cells.
+But a lot of the drug stays in the cancer cells, with less in normal cells.

 Porfimer sodium alone does not destroy cancer cells.
-It must be activated or turned on with light.
+It must be activated or “turned on” with light.
 This is done about 2 or 3 days after the drug is given.
-(This gives the normal cells a chance to get rid of the drug.)
-The doctor directs a laser light at the area of cancer cells using a very thin fiber optic glass strand.
+(This gives normal cells a chance to get rid of the drug.)
+The doctor directs a laser light at the area of cancer cells using a very thin fiber-optic glass strand.

-To treat esophageal cancer or Barrett esophagus, the fiber optic is passed down the throat through a thin, flexible tube called an endoscope.
-For lung cancer treatment, the fiber optic is passed through a bronchoscope, which is an endoscope that is designed to go into the lungs.
+To treat esophageal cancer or Barrett’s esophagus, the fiber-optic strand is passed down the throat through a thin, flexible tube called an endoscope.
+For lung cancer treatment, the strand is passed through a bronchoscope, which is an endoscope designed to go into the lungs.